LautaroOchotorena/Aprendizaje-Autom-tico-con-Python/Neural Network SMS Text Classifier/README.md

 # Neural Network SMS Text Classifier

-The objetive is to create a machine learning model that will classify SMS messages as either "ham" or "spam".
+The objective is to create a machine learning model that will classify SMS messages as either "ham" or "spam".

 [**Instructions**](https://github.com/LautaroOchotorena/Machine-Learning-with-Python-FreeCodeCamp/blob/main/Neural%20Network%20SMS%20Text%20Classifier/Instructions.md) are provided and the resolution is given in [**colab**](https://github.com/LautaroOchotorena/Machine-Learning-with-Python-FreeCodeCamp/blob/main/Neural%20Network%20SMS%20Text%20Classifier/fcc_sms_text_classification.ipynb).